Noaaan/MythicMetals/PATCHNOTES.md

 - Carmot Armor Items
 - Osmium Armor Items (new!)
 - Osmium Chainmail Armor Items (new!)
+- Adamantite Armor Model (new!)
+- Palladium Armor Model (new!)
 - Prometheum Armor Model

+### Credits

 Big thank you to thyreo for these awesome new armor items!

+The Adamantite and Palladium models were made by Icedmi, who is the author of the [Reincarnation](https://modrinth.com/resourcepack/reincarnation) resource pack.
+Be sure to check it out!

-As well as a thank you to Kingame for the new Prometheum Helmet model.
+Thank you and shoutout to Kingame for the new Prometheum Helmet model.

 ## Changes